RunestoneInteractive/thinkcspy/_sources/Functions/Exercises.rst

             .. tab:: Question

-                Use the drawsquare function we wrote in this chapter in a program to draw the image shown below.
+                Use the ``draw_square`` function we wrote in this chapter to draw the image shown below.
 Assume each side is 20 units.

                 (Hint: notice that the turtle has already moved away from the ending point of the last square when the program ends.)

                 .. image:: Figures/five_squares.png